 History & Nature Tours

-History and Nature tours in and around Braemar can be arranged and tailored to guest's individual interests.
-From Braemar Castle to Balmoral, the surrounding area is rich in Scottish history, legends and stories.
+History and nature tours in and around Braemar can be arranged and tailored to guest's individual interests.
+From Braemar Castle to Balmoral Castle, the surrounding area is rich in Scottish history, legends and stories.
 We work with a number of local guides who can bring these stories to life and unlock the secrets of this stunning landscape.

 Foraging Walks & Workshops

 Natasha Lloyd, our hotel's inhouse forager, can unlock the secrets to Braemar's bountiful vegetation.
-Guided walks will allow guests to gather plants such as elderflower, pine needles, wild garlic and mushrooms.
+Adults and children will love the guided walks which allow you to gather plants such as elderflower, pine needles, wild garlic and mushrooms.
 Natasha can then advise how best to use these as ingredients in condiments, drinks and cosmetics.
-Ask the Ghillie for more details.
+Ask the ghillie for more details.

 Picnic on the Grouse Moors